shaunak24/namaste-react-demo-app/README.md

 - Ex. useState hook, which is used to create local state variables in React
 - Everytime we need to sync our variables with the UI, we need to use state variables
 - There is one-way data binding in React unlike other frameworks.
 This is helpful in identifying which element is modifying the state variable
+- Difference between hook and functional component is that functional component needs to return JSX.
+No such restriction for hook

 useEffect Hook